tjmoon0104/Tiny-ImageNet-Classifier/README.md

 ## Step.1 Create Baseline Classifier

-We will use ResNet18 model as our baseline model.
+We will use a ResNet18 model as our baseline model.